How to Use Recruitment Automation to Improve the Candidate Experience

 Steps to Start Automating Your Recruitment Process

 The steps below can help you build the right foundation for recruitment automation and tracking.

 Step #1: Create a "Buyer Persona" for Your Ideal Candidate

 Defining your ideal candidate before the recruitment process starts is essential, just as you would define buyer personas for your ideal customers.
-To do this, ask yourself a series of questions, imagining what the ideal team member would look like.
+To do this, ask yourself a series of questions, imagining what the perfect team member would look like.
 Some helpful questions may include: